vtog/labGuides/source/ocp/multus.rst

 `CNI Plugins <https://www.cni.dev/plugins/current/>`_

 .. important:: At this time you can NOT create a service with this additional endpoint.
-Only the default Network IP / endpoint will be used.
+Only the default Network IP / endpoint is used.
+The multus-service project is deprecated.
+Will update when a viable solution is available.

 User Defined Networks
 ---------------------